ForEvolve/forevolve.github.io/_drafts/en/2021-02-21-learn-coding-with-dot-net-core-part-2.md

 Console.WriteLine("Hello .NET Ninja!");
 ```

+> **Practice:** You can also create a new program, which will make you practice the use of the .NET CLI, introduced in the
+> {% include learn-coding-with-dot-net-core/ref.md index=0 %} article.

-To prepare our program for more advanced use-cases, we want to extract the text `Hello .NET Ninja!` in a variable.
+To prepare the program for more advanced use-cases, we want to extract the text `Hello .NET Ninja!` in a variable.
-To do so, based on what we just explored, we could write the following:
+To do so, based on what we just explored, we can write the following:

 ```csharp
 using System;